 Barrio de Santa Cruz

-The city’s old town might the most underrated spot in Alicante.
+The city’s old town might be the most underrated spot in Alicante.
 Barrio de Santa Cruz is situated on the hillside, which disconnects it from the busy city.
-Its windy paths give you that antiquated vibe, and the crumbling buildings with whitewashed walls provide for perfect photo ops.
+Its windy paths give you that antiquated vibe, and the crumbling buildings with whitewashed walls provide perfect photo ops.